Country detail · v1-20260525

 The change most likely to close the widest crack in Türkiye

-The six indicators
+The seven indicators

 Where Türkiye’s safety net holds, and where it is under strain